ncarandini/LoRaWAN/README.md

 # LoRaWAN
-A test project of LoRaWAN communication with Meadow and RP Pico
+A test project of LoRaWAN communication with Meadow